A Caring, Supportive Campus

 Policy Against Discrimination

-Spring Ridge Academy prohibits discriminating in any way against a student by whom, or on whose behalf, a grievance has been submitted, or who has participated in a grievance investigation process whether investigated internally, by the Arizona Department of Health Services, or by any other legal entity.
+Spring Ridge Academy prohibits discriminating in any way against a student by whom, or on whose behalf, a complaint has been submitted, or who has participated in a complaint investigation process whether investigated internally, by the Arizona Department of Health Services, or by any other legal entity.

 Spring Ridge Academy does not discriminate by race, color, religion (creed), gender, gender expression, age, disability, marital status, sexual orientation, and national or ethnic origin or military status in the administration of our hiring practices, educational policies, admissions policies, and other school-administered programs.